-Rights Committee4) are entitled to consider individual communications where States parties have accepted this procedure, and three (CAT, CEDAW and CRPD5) may conduct inquiries into alleged violations of their treaty's provisions, again where this procedure has been accepted by the State party.
-Some treaty bodies (CAT, CERD, CMW and the Human Rights Committee) are mandated by their respective treaties to consider inter-State communications whereby State parties may complain to the relevant treaty body about alleged violations of the treaty by another State party.6 As far as reporting is concerned, there are variations in the wording in the treaties in relation to the content of States parties' reports, but the content required is similar.
+- With the exception of SPT, all treaty bodies are mandated to consider the reports which States parties are obliged to submit periodically on steps they have taken to implement the provisions of the relevant treaty and, in the case of CRC, its substantive protocols.
+Six of the treaty bodies (CAT, CEDAW, CERD, CMW, CRPD and the Human Rights Committee4) are entitled to consider individual communications where States parties have accepted this procedure, and three (CAT, CEDAW and CRPD5) may conduct inquiries into alleged violations of their treaty's provisions, again where this procedure has been accepted by the State party.
+Some treaty bodies (CAT, CERD, CMW and the Human Rights Committee) are mandated by their respective treaties to consider inter-State communications whereby State parties may complain to the relevant treaty body about alleged violations of the treaty by another State party.
+As far as reporting is concerned, there are variations in the wording in the treaties in relation to the content of States parties' reports, but the content required is similar.
 All committees have adopted guidelines on the form and content of reports to assist States parties with the preparation of their reports.
 It is to be noted that the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families and the Convention on the Rights of Persons with Disabilities contain specific provisions which entitle their respective committees to adopt additional reporting guidelines (arts.
-73 (3) and 35 (3), respectively).

-- 7. The treaties do not set out in detail how the various treaty bodies are to treat the reports that they receive, but each (with the exception of ICESCR: see paras.
-4, 28 and 29) establishes the same basic framework for "consideration," "study" or "examination" of reports by its respective committee and the adoption of such "general comments" (CRC, the Human Rights Committee and CAT), "suggestions and general recommendations" (CERD and CEDAW) or "comments" (CMW) as the relevant committee may consider appropriate.
-The International Convention on the Elimination of All Forms of Racial Discrimination, the Convention against Torture, the Convention on the Rights of the Child, and the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families and the Convention on the Rights of Persons with Disabilities contain express provision for its committee to request additional information from States parties.
+73, para.
+3, and 35, para.
+3, respectively). - 7.
+The treaties do not set out in detail how the various treaty bodies are to treat the reports that they receive, but each (with the exception of ICESCR: see paras.
+4, 28 and 29) establishes the same basic framework for consideration, study or examination of reports by its respective committee and the adoption of such general comments (CRC, the Human Rights Committee and CAT), suggestions and general recommendations (CERD and CEDAW) or comments (CMW) as the relevant committee may consider appropriate.
+The International Convention on the Elimination of All Forms of Racial Discrimination, the Convention against Torture, the Convention on the Rights of the Child, the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families and the Convention on the Rights of Persons with Disabilities contain express provision for its committee to request additional information from States parties.
 All treaties allow States parties to reply to a treaty body's comments, recommendations or suggestions with their own observations. - 8.
-Under ECOSOC resolution 1985/17, CESCR "shall make suggestions and recommendations of a general nature on the basis of its consideration of those reports and of the reports submitted by the specialized agencies, in order to assist the Council to fulfil, in particular, its responsibilities under articles 21 and 22 of the Covenant." - 9.
-Several treaties state a wider purpose for which their committees were created: CEDAW was established "for the purpose of considering the progress made in the implementation of the [...]
-Convention" (art.
-17, para.
-1); the CRC has a general purpose "of examining the progress made by States parties in achieving the realization of the obligations undertaken" in the Convention (art.
-43, para.
-1); and CMW the purpose of "reviewing the application of the [...]
-Convention" (art.
-72, para.
-1(a)).
+Under ECOSOC resolution 1985/17, CESCR "shall make suggestions and recommendations of a general nature on the basis of its consideration of those reports and of the reports submitted by the specialized agencies, in order to assist the Council to fulfil, in particular, its responsibilities under articles 21 and 22 of the Covenant."

-4 The CESCR, upon the entry into force of the Optional Protocol to the ICESCR, and the Committee on Enforced Disappearances, once operational, will also be empowered to consider individual complaints.
+4 CESCR, upon the entry into force of the Optional Protocol to ICESCR, and the Committee on Enforced Disappearances, once operational, will also be empowered to consider individual complaints.

-5 The Committee on Enforced Disappearances will also be empowered to conduct inquiries once operational.
+5 The Committee on Enforced Disappearances will also be empowered to conduct inquiries once operational, as will CESCR, upon the entry into force of the Optional Protocol to ICESCR.

-6 See article 21 of the Convention against Torture, article 74 of ICRMW, articles 11-13 of ICERD, and articles 41-43 of ICCPR.
-Although not yet in force, article 32 of ICCEPD and article 10 of the Optional Protocol to ICESCR also provide for inter-State communications.
+6 See article 21 of the Convention against Torture, article 74 of ICRMW, articles 11-13 of ICERD, articles 41-43 of ICCPR and article 32 of CED.
+Although not yet in force, article 10 of the Optional Protocol to ICESCR also provides for inter-State communications.